MicheleCotrufo/pdf2doi/README.md

 <img src="docs/ContextMenu_pdf.gif" width="500" />

-To install this functionality, first install ```pdf2doi``` from pip (as described above), then open a command prompt with administrator rights and execute
+To install this functionality, first install ```pdf2doi``` via pip (as described above), then open a command prompt with administrator rights and execute
 ```
 $ pdf2doi  -install--right--click
 ```
-and to remove it, simply run (again from a terminal with administrator rights)
+To remove it, simply run (again from a terminal with administrator rights)
 ```
 $ pdf2doi  -uninstall--right--click
 ```